leanprover/theorem_proving_in_lean4/type_classes.rst

     -- #check s ∪ [3, 2]
     -- END

-We can workaround this issue by using a type ascription.
+We can work around this issue by using a type ascription.

 .. code-block:: lean